quicwg/base-drafts/draft-ietf-quic-transport.md

 Token Length:

 : A variable-length integer specifying the length of the Token field, in bytes.
-  This value is zero if no token is present.
-Initial packets sent by the server MUST set the Token Length field to zero; clients that receive an Initial packet with a non-zero Token Length field MUST either discard the packet or generate a connection error of type PROTOCOL_VIOLATION.
+  This value is 0 if no token is present.
+Initial packets sent by the server MUST set the Token Length field to 0; clients that receive an Initial packet with a non-zero Token Length field MUST either discard the packet or generate a connection error of type PROTOCOL_VIOLATION.